-It’s important to know if your clients will commute to your work studio or they’re willing to work remotely.
-Digital portfolio works great if they’re choosing to work remotely as it’s sharable and easy to create.
+It’s important to know if your clients will commute to your work studio or if they’re willing to work remotely.
+A digital portfolio works great if they’re choosing to work remotely as it’s sharable and easy to create.

 2. The Importance of Textures: